robsignorelli/configify/README.md

 It's quite common to want to have your Source fall back to a known default when it does not contain an explicit value for your key.
 The `Map` source can be used to provide hard-coded fallback values.
+You can use configify's functional options to apply them.

 ```
 func main() {